 Although electric vehicles have been available for decades, only recently have the major manufacturers invested in high quality electric models to meet the needs of twenty-first century consumer.
 This has involved increasing driving range and reducing vehicle price.
 A new recharging infrastructure is also being rapidly developed across the UK.

 The key year was 2011, the year when the current EV revolution truly began as can be seen in the number of fully electric and plug-in hybrid models available in the UK.
-While only 9 EVs were available from the major manufacturers in 2011, this increased to 18 models in 2013, and now stands at 25 high-quality cars and vans (in early 2015) with more models due for launch this year and next.
+While only 9 EVs were available from the major manufacturers in 2011, this increased to 18 models in 2013, and now stands at more than 25 high-quality cars and vans, with more models due for launch this year and next.

 Use the electric vehicle search for a list of all the electric cars and vans available in the UK.Click here to search for available electric models